 Prostacyclin pathway in pulmonary hypertension

 Prostacyclin is a potent vasodilator (opening the blood vessels) that also inhibits the cells in the middle of the blood vessels from growing into lesions and helps keep platelets in the blood from sticking to the edges of the damaged blood vessels.
 PAH patients have a deficiency of prostacyclin.
 Drugs targeting this pathway are called prostacyclins and their goal is to increase the level of prostacylin in the body.
-Drugs currently FDA approved in this classification include Flolan (Epoprostenil), Veletri (Epoprostenil), Remodulin (Treprostinil), Ventavis (Iloprost), Tyvaso (Treprostinil), and Orenitram (Trepostinil).
+Drugs currently FDA approved in this classification include Flolan (Epoprostenil), Veletri (Epoprostenil), Remodulin (Treprostinil), Ventavis (Iloprost), Tyvaso (Treprostinil), Orenitram (Trepostinil), and Uptravi (Selexipag).
 Until recently this class of drug was only available via continuous infusion or inhalation.
 Orenitram was the first oral option in this class approved by the FDA for the treatment of pulmonary arterial hypertension.

 Endothelin pathway in pulmonary hypertension